earchibong/devops_projects/private_repositories.md

 controller:
   # the 'name' and 'keyName' are concatenated with a '-' in between, so for example:
-  # an existing secret "secret-credentials" and a key inside it named "github-password" should be used in Jcasc as ${secret-credentials-github-password}
+  # an existing secret "secret-credentials" and a key inside it named "github_token" should be used in Jcasc as ${secret-credentials-github_token}
   # 'name' and 'keyName' must be lowercase RFC 1123 label must consist of lower case alphanumeric characters or '-',
   # and must start and end with an alphanumeric character (e.g. 'my-name',  or '123-abc')
   # existingSecret existing secret "secret-credentials" and a key inside it named "github-username" should be used in Jcasc as ${github-username}